wp-plugins/events-made-easy/readme.txt

 * Feature: new event placeholder #_RECURRENCE_NBR, returns the sequence number of an event in a recurrence series (first event is 1, second is 2, etc ...)
   Also added conditional tags #_IS_FIRST_RECURRENCE and #_IS_LAST_RECURRENCE
 * Feature: the RSVP cut-off date/time can now also be done based on the end-date of the event, not just the start-date
+* Feature: add a generic option to disable server-side required field checks when submitting a RSVP form
 * Improvement: renamed #_RECURRENCEDESC to #_RECURRENCE_DESC for conformity (the old one is still possible)
 * Bugfix: the unique number for payments should be calculated based on the payment ID, not the booking ID anymore.
 * Bugfix: small html correction in EME admin interface, tab Payments